khpeet/custom-timeseries/README.md

 # Custom Timeseries

 Plots custom timestamp values sent to New Relic (instead of ingest timestamps).
 Useful to backfill timeseries charts with your own timestamps.
+Maintains any dashboard filters that are applied

 ## Getting Started Locally